28 people are interested

 Volunteers Needed.
 Help an adult learn to read.
 Literacy Volunteers-Quincy needs volunteer tutors for one-on-one instruction to adults in basic reading and writing.
-Attend one of the orientation sessions on Monday, April 12th from 10:00 am to 11:30 am or Monday, May 3rd from 6:30 pm to 8:00 pm on Zoom.
-Come to one of the orientations so you can decide if this is the right volunteer opportunity for you.
+Attend one of the orientation sessions below to find out more:

 No additional volunteer opportunities at this time.